paulhamsh/AppHeltecSpark/README.md

 This allows the app and amp to work together with two Heltec ESP32 boars in between, which allows programmatic control of both app an amp.

+v6 controls are:

+Sw1   Change up hardware preset
+Sw3   Change down effect type (amp, drive etc)
+Sw4   Change up effect type
+Sw5   Change down effect model (Twin, Roland JC120 etc) Sw6   Change up effect model

+To operate:

+1. Turn on
+2. Press reset on both boards
+3. Turn on Spark
+4. Wait until connected
+5. Turn on App
+6. Pair
+7. Connect

+Then, use Sw3 and Sw4 to select which effect type to change
+Use Sw5 and Sw6 to change the model

 # AppHeltec

 |Description|GPIO|GPIO|Description|